 Digital Audio-Visual (AV) content is everywhere: film, television and online media; personal content from cameras and phones; and content from environmental monitoring, corporate training, surveillance and call recording to name but a few.
 However, with the proliferation of digital content there is a common challenge: how to keep digital content usable in the face of adversity?

 Issues such as format obsolescence, media degradation, and failures in the very people, processes and systems designed to keep the content safe pose significant risk to the long-term value of digital AV content.

-To ensure that the cultural heritage is accessible for the long term, the DAVID project (Digital AV Media Damage Prevention and Repair) focused on four interlinked areas of work: i) understanding damage (how it occurs and its impact), ii) detecting and repairing damage, iii) improving the quality of digital AV content, and iv) preventing damage to digital AV content and ensuring its long-term preservation.
+To ensure that the cultural heritage is accessible for the long term, the DAVID project (Digital AV Media Damage Prevention and Repair) focused on four interlinked areas of work:

 Building on our extensive expertise in the area of digital preservation and archiving from projects like AVATAR-m, POSTMARK, PrestoPRIME and Presto4U, we worked on two of the above four core areas of the project, namely understanding and preventing damage.